 Description of the company’s business

-The state is the majority shareholder in Statoil ASA and the owner of the SDFI.
-On this basis, Statoil handles marketing and sale of the state’s petroleum.
-Petoro is responsible for monitoring that Statoil discharges its responsibilities under the applicable marketing and sale instruction.
+The state is the majority shareholder in Equinor ASA and the owner of the SDFI.
+On this basis.
+Equinor ASA handles marketing and sale of the state’s petroleum. pursuant to instructions.
+Petoro AS is responsible for monitoring that Equinor ASA discharges its responsibilities under the adopted marketing and sale instruction.

 Petoro AS is also responsible for presenting separate annual accounts for the SDFI portfolio.
 The cash flow for the SDFI is accordingly excluded from the limited company’s annual accounts.